-For baseband applications where SNR is a key parameter, differential transformer coupling is the recommended input configuration.
-An example is shown in Figure 38.
+For baseband applications where SNR is a key parameter, differential transformer coupling is the recommended input configuration (see Figure 38).
 The CML voltage can be connected to the center tap of the secondary winding of the transformer to bias the analog input.